I could feel – I could smell – a new kind of intelligence across the table.Gary Kasparov

 AI systems monitor and analyze data and then compare them to prescribed parameters in order to detect errors or areas that require special attention.
 If the system detects a problem or an error, it generates a warning.
-Additionally, the AI system is able to perform a deep analysis of occurred errors, defining areas most apt to defects as well as providing possible solutions for the further optimization.
+Additionally, the AI system is able to perform a deep analysis of occurred errors, defining areas most apt to defects as well as providing possible solutions for further optimization.

-By analyzing and summarizing relevant information from a large range of source, an AI system provides QAs with valuable information, giving QA engineers a complete view of the alterations that they must carry out.
+By analyzing and summarizing relevant information from a large range of sources, an AI system provides QAs with valuable information, giving QA engineers a complete view of the alterations that they must carry out.
 Using this information, QAs can make more informative decisions.

 AI for Service Management